 The Big Scrub was once the largest expanse of subtropical rainforest in Australia.
-Today less than 1 percent remains as fragmented remnants scattered across 75,000 hectares between the towns of Byron Bay, Ballina and Lismore.
+Today less than one percent remains as fragmented remnants scattered across 75,000 hectares between the towns of Byron Bay, Ballina and Lismore in far north NSW.

-As the Big Scrub remnants are the most diverse ecosystem in New South Wales it is of vital concern that they be nurtured and cared.
+As the Big Scrub remnants are the most diverse ecosystem in NSW it is of vital concern that we nurture and care for them.
 The remnants contain a rich diversity of flora and fauna, supporting more than 300 species of trees and shrubs.

 At least 38 threatened species of flora and 61 species of fauna are found in the remnants.
-Their high conservation value is reflected in the inclusion of the thirty-two largest remnants in the Register of the National Estate, "the places we should keep".
+Their high conservation value is reflected in the inclusion of the thirty-two largest remnants in the Register of the National Estate, ‘places we should keep’.
 Lowland Subtropical Rainforest is also listed as an Endangered Ecological Community under the NSW Threatened Species Conservation Act.

-The Big Scrub Rainforest Remnants require active care and maintenance.
+The Big Scrub rainforest remnants require ongoing care and maintenance.
 Their condition has steadily deteriorated over the years due to the impact of many damaging weed species that spread rapidly throughout the remnant.
-These vigorously growing weeds smother native plants, seriously degrading the forest structure and arrest natural regeneration.
-Without effective weed control the remnant's health and viability will decline and future regeneration works will increase exponentially.
+These vigorously growing weeds smother native plants, seriously degrading the forest structure and arresting the potential for natural regeneration.
+Without effective weed control the remnant’s health and viability will decline and future regeneration works will increase exponentially.